 Growing up poor means you miss out on some of the more entertaining aspects of life, but that isn’t the worst part.

-After a particularly horrible incident in my life, there is a rule I began to adhere to that I learned from pimps.
+After a particularly horrible incident, there is a rule I began to adhere to that I learned from pimps.
 If a girl left one pimp for another pimp, the new pimp did two things.

 First, he made her give him all of her earnings for the night.
 Second, he went to the old pimp and told him what happened straight up.
 The actions forced the girl to be loyal and the pimps to settle things like gentlemen.